GaryHilares/AutoCertify/docs/SECURITY.md

 reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
 -->
-If you find a vulnerability, please do not open an issue in GitHub to report it.
-Instead, email dev.garyhilares@gmail.com with the vulnerability details.
+If you find a vulnerability, please do not open an issue to report it.
+Instead, create a security advisory in the "Security" tab of the GitHub UI or email dev.garyhilares@gmail.com with the vulnerability details.